 Mt Elbrus, Russia (5,633m / 18,510ft).

 Elbrus is a giant dormant volcano, which separates Europe from Asia and consequently has become one of the coveted “Seven Summits” as the highest summit on the European continent.
-I am leading this expedition, but the logistics, administration and support is provided by Adventure Consultants Ltd. Let me know if you would like some more information after reading this page.
-Our expedition travels briefly through Moscow and directly to the mountains where we focus on acclimatisation and getting onto the mountain for our climb.
+This is a private trip for groups of 2 to 8 people.
+The expedition travels briefly through Moscow and directly to the mountains where we focus on acclimatisation and getting onto the mountain for our climb.
 Mt Elbrus has a ski resort on it’s lower slopes and we use the lifts while acclimatising and enjoy some fine spring corn turns.

 What a way to explore Russia and ski one of the Seven Summits.
 But being relatively high, Elbrus certainly demands respect for its altitude and we approach this by ski touring high each day and sleeping low (in lovely hotels).
 As with any foray to high altitude, it is imperative that expedition members are fit and strong, in good health and strong intermediate skiers or boarders.
 Any mountaineering techniques need will be taught during the acclimatising period.
 There is also time for a city tour of Moscow if you wish.